RajLabMSSM/DeepSEA/README.md

 ### 2. Run DeepSEA

-- We submitted each locus VCF to the DeepSEA server via the web application (deepsea.princeton.edu), and downloaded the variant-level results as text files.
+- We submitted each locus VCF to the DeepSEA server via the [web application](http://deepsea.princeton.edu), and downloaded the variant-level results as text files.
 Resulting metrics include:
 	+ `eQTL-probability`: Probability that the position is an eQTL in the GRASP Database.
 	+ `GWAS-probability`: Probability that the position is a significant hit in the GWAS Catalogue.
 	+ `HGMD-probability`: Probability that the position is deleterious, according to the HGMD database